Job Announcement: Program Services Coordinator

 The Metropolitan Milwaukee Fair Housing Council (MMFHC) is seeking a Program Services Coordinator.

 MMFHC is a private, nonprofit civil rights enforcement organization that operates throughout the State of Wisconsin.
 The mission of MMFHC is to promote fair housing by combating illegal housing discrimination, and by creating and maintaining racially and economically integrated housing patterns.

 Working for MMFHC means being part of a present-day civil rights movement.
 MMFHC staff members help ensure that Wisconsin residents are have information about their fair housing rights, and that people who have experienced discrimination are empowered to pursue remedies.
 Program Services Coordinator position description

-This is a full-time position (40 hours a week) based in an Appleton office, with some travel required throughout Brown, Calumet, Outagamie, and Winnebago Counties, and occasionally to other locations.
+This is a full-time position (40 hours a week) based in Milwaukee.
 The Program Services Coordinator may work a hybrid schedule of in-person and remote work, subject to pre-approval by supervisor(s).

 The salary range for this position is $46,000 to $52,000, depending on experience and qualifications.

 Approximately 50% of the Program Services Coordinator’s time will be spent on activities related to intake of complaints alleging unlawful housing discrimination.
 These activities include: